FG Begins Construction of 1,250 Housing Units in Four Northern States

 Francis Sardauna in Katsina

-The Minister of Housing and Urban Development, Mr. Ahmed Dangiwa, disclosed this during the ceremonial groundbreaking for 250 housing units on Wednesday in Katsina.
+The Minister of Housing and Urban Development, Ahmed Dangiwa, disclosed this during the ceremonial groundbreaking for 250 housing units yesterday in Katsina.

-He said the housing project tagged: ‘Renewed Hope Estate’, comprises 500 housing units that will be built in Kano, 250 in Gombe, 250 in Yobe and 250 in Katsina.
+He said the housing project tagged: ‘‘Renewed Hope Estates’’, comprises 500 housing units that will be built in Kano, 250 in Gombe, 250 in Yobe, 250 in Katsina.

 He said: “After here (Katsina), we will be in Kano to do groundbreaking for 500 housing units, 250 units in Yobe, and another 250 units in Gombe.
 In total, we are breaking ground for 1,250 housing units across four states in Northern Nigeria.”